wds4/DCoSL/glossary/wordType.md

 As per DIP (???), a word of word type = `wordType` is a required node in a [class thread](classThread.md).

-DIP-??? outlines several methods for specification of a new word type.
+As per DIP-???, each concept gives rise to a unique word type, and the most formal (explicit) method for specification of a new word type is to create a new [concept](concept.md).
+DIP-??? lists several additional (implicit, less formal) methods for specification of a new word type.